Americans with Disabilities Act (ADA)

 - Contribute to mutually respectful communications that can include divergent views without blame or hostility

 - Maintain an awareness of one’s own roles and responsibilities related to the issue and/or process and respect for the roles and responsibilities of others involved

 - Intend to achieve the earliest possible resolution of the problem or conflict and avoidance of the need to move the process to a higher level of institutional assistance or review

-- Work toward a resolution that considers the concerns, views, rights and responsibilities of all parties and is consistent with Saybrook’s stated requirements, policies and procedures
+- Work toward a resolution that considers the concerns, views, rights, and responsibilities of all parties and is consistent with Saybrook’s stated requirements, policies, and procedures

 The first step in addressing most problems or conflicts is to discuss the issue collaboratively with the individual directly involved.
 If this step does not successfully resolve the issue or conflict, or if the nature of the issue precludes this step, the supervisor for the program, department or college will be contacted for assistance.
 In addressing problems with faculty not resolved in dialogue with the faculty member, the Department Chair or Dean of the College will assist the student in determining additional appropriate steps.
 Resolution steps may include reviewing records and consulting with relevant departments and/or offices on matters of policy and/or providing mediation assistance.
 If there is a problem, conflict, or difficulty resolving the problem at the level of supervisor for the program, area, school, or program, the student may contact the Dean of Students.
-The Dean of Students provides assistance to students in evaluating problems or conflicts that have not been resolved, clarifying related policies and procedures, and assessing the need for further steps in problem solving and/or collaborative conflict resolution.
+The Dean of Students assists students in evaluating problems or conflicts that have not been resolved, clarifying related policies and procedures, and assessing the need for further steps in problem solving and/or collaborative conflict resolution.

 Student Grievances Procedure